 Listen to your body: If something doesn’t feel right, don’t push it – your body is usually trying to tell you something.

 If you’re unfamiliar with strength training and feel unsafe getting started on your own, consider finding a personal trainer or coach to help you get going.
-A local trainer can help you in person but may be more costly than an online trainer (like myself) who will be able to work with you remotely.
+A local trainer can help you in person but may be way more costly than an online trainer (& weight loss coach like myself) who will be able to work with you remotely.